-Sometimes, surgery cannot be performed because the tumor cannot be reached or is near a vital structure; these types of tumors are called inoperable.
+Sometimes, surgery cannot be performed because the tumor cannot be reached or is near a vital structure.
+Tumors that cannot be removed with surgery are called inoperable.
 In these situations, the doctor will recommend treating the tumor in another way, such as chemotherapy (see below).

-Side effects from surgery for DIG can vary; talk with your child’s doctor about possible short-term and long-term side effects of the specific surgery recommended for your child, including how they will be managed.
+Side effects from surgery for DIG can vary.
+Talk with your child’s doctor about possible short-term and long-term side effects of the specific surgery recommended for your child, including how they will be managed.

 Chemotherapy is the use of drugs to destroy tumor cells, usually by stopping the cells’ ability to grow and divide.
 Chemotherapy is given by a pediatric oncologist or a medical oncologist, a doctor who specializes in treating a tumor with medication.
 Chemotherapy is rarely used for children with DIG.

 Systemic chemotherapy gets into the bloodstream to reach tumor cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).